Updated June 3, 2023

-- If the parameter is NULL then, the Field() function will again output 0.
+- If the parameter is NULL, the Field() function will again output 0.

-- If the function holds all the argument values as strings, then the comparison is performed as strings to return the string index position.
+- If all the argument values in the function are treated as strings, the comparison will be conducted as string comparisons to determine the string index position.

 - If the function holds all argument values as numbers, then the searching is executed as numbers to result in the index position of the number value.

-MySQL database manages and stores different types of data values and provides operations to fetch certain information about the records.
-This process of query execution and knowing the result helps for maintaining the database records and related tables updated and secured for retrieving any table records such as indexes, column values or total, average, max, min, positions, relation, etc. In addition, MySQL supports many built-in functions that are beneficial to make changes and query data info from the database tables.
+MySQL database manages and stores different data values and provides operations to fetch certain information about the records.
+This process of query execution and knowing the result helps maintain the database records and related tables updated and secured for retrieving any table records such as indexes, column values or total, average, max, min, positions, relation, etc. In addition, MySQL supports many built-in functions that are beneficial to make changes and query data info from the database tables.

-In this way, one of the string functions can be the MySQL Field() function that helps to fetch the index position of a particular value, either number or string, from a list of numbers or string values, respectively.
-To show the process and working of Field() function through queries used to implement the function are explained below:
+In this way, one of the string functions can be the MySQL Field() function that helps to fetch the index position of a particular value, either number or string, from a list of numbers or string values respectively.
+To demonstrate the process and functionality of the Field() function, let’s explore the queries used to implement this function below:

 Suppose we will find the index position of a substring from a list of substrings as follows:

 Using the Field() function, this query will output four as an index position.
 Also, we have used the SELECT keyword with the function to display the result after the search.

 Also, since the Field() function performs a case-insensitive search then, let us see the following example: